jromers/jromers.github.io/_posts/2020-04-06-ansible-olvm.md

 ## Installation

-This article has been moved to the [Oracle Linux KVM and Oracle Linux Virtualization Manager](https://community.oracle.com/docs/DOC-1037000) community website.
+This article has been moved to the [Oracle Linux and Virtualization Product Manager](https://blogs.oracle.com/scoter/ansible-with-oracle-linux-virtualization-manager-olvm) Blog.